-If you’re in the mood to write a legal will, you might be wondering what it needs to contain.
+If you’re in the mood to write a legal will, you might wonder what it needs to contain.
 Can you write it on the back of a bar napkin?
 Can you leave your entire estate to your beloved Mr. Snuffles?
-And do you really need a lawyer?
+And do you need a lawyer?

 We’ve compiled all these answers (and more!) in the post below.